What is restless arm syndrome?By Nigel Chua

 If you suspect that you may be suffering from restless limbs, please see your doctor.

 How can physiotherapy and hand therapy assist with restless arm syndrome?

-Patients may receive the following physiotherapy treatment modalities:
+Patients may receive the following physiotherapy and hand therapy treatment modalities:

 - cold therapy

 - radio-frequency Indiba physiotherapy to accelerate soft tissue healing

 - joint mobilization

 - hands-on manipulation and mobilization (manual therapy)

 - heat therapy, heat treatment and heat packs to relieve tight muscles and joints